ayufan/steam-deck-tools/README.md

 > I'm doing this to solve my usage pattern.
 So, I might have limited will to fix all quirks
 > of handling Steam running in background alongside `Steam Controller`.
 This will never
 > be supported mode of operation.

-#### 4.1.3.
-Optional - Always use X360 controller and completly disable Steam Input

-It is **not needed** to configure Steam as described in [Configure Steam](#43-configure-steam).

-Alternative way is to use [HidHide](https://github.com/ViGEm/HidHide) to hide `Valve Software Steam Controller` from Steam.
-You would then have to disable detection of Steam via `Auto-disable on Steam` in `SteamController`.

-In this mode you would use either Desktop or X360 controls, and all Steam games would use X360.
-When running in this mode you would have to switch between Desktop and X360 mode with `Options` button or with `PowerControl`.

-Of course you will have access to all described shortcuts.

 ### 4.2.
 Mappings